-How to present your property for sale and save thousands
+How to present your property for sale and make thousands

 When it comes to presenting your property for inspection, simple touches, like putting the toilet seat down, could net you thousands of dollars.
 Seriously.